NodeOps-app/autogen/Docs/GitHub-Integration/github-support.md

 - SvelteKit
 - Vite

-You may also select **Other/Unknown** as long as you provide the Dockerfile in the repository for you.
+You may also select **Other/Unknown** as long as you provide the Dockerfile in the repository.

 ## Browse the list of walkthroughs